billbrod/rpg_notes/docs/characters/atka.md

 <!--- to change these to "filled in", remove the `{ .unchecked }` bit at the end -->
 - Take a new move from your playbook :material-check-circle:{ .unchecked } :material-check-circle:{ .unchecked }
-- Take a new move from another playbook :material-check-circle:{ .unchecked } :material-check-circle:{ .unchecked }
+- Take a new move from another playbook :material-check-circle: :material-check-circle:{ .unchecked }
-- Raise a stat by +1 (maximum of +2 in any given stat)
+- Raise a stat by +1 (maximum of +2 in any given stat): creativity,
 - Shift your center one step :material-check-circle:{ .unchecked } :material-check-circle:{ .unchecked }
 - Unlock your Moment of Balance :material-check-circle:{ .unchecked } :material-check-circle:{ .unchecked }